-This month we introduced #meetAda, our new event series exploring innovations in health.
-For #meetAda 01.
-Future health, our Co-founder & CEO Daniel Nathrath joined Selfapy Co-founder & CMO Farina Schurzfeld, simplinic CBDO Tobias Meixner, and Qunomedical Founder & CEO Dr. Sophie Chung to discuss their outlooks on the future of health.
-Moderated by Bloomberg News reporter Sarah M Syed, conversations focused on what we, as digital health innovators, can do in 2020 to get health systems to start taking digital health seriously.
-Here are some key takeaways.
+In 2019, we hosted a forum to explore health innovation.
+Our Co-founder & CEO, Daniel Nathrath, joined Selfapy Co-founder & CMO, Farina Schurzfeld, simplinic CBDO, Tobias Meixner, and Qunomedical Founder & CEO, Dr. Sophie Chung, to discuss their outlooks on the future of health.
+Moderated by Bloomberg News reporter Sarah M Syed, conversations focused on how we, as digital health innovators, can help health systems recognize why they need digital health.
+Let’s take a look at some key takeaways.

 We need to prioritize users’ needs

 The digital health market is self-regulating.
 If users don’t like our products, the products disappear.
-If people choose to welcome digital health solutions, doctors and health systems will pay attention.
-Our solutions need to tackle the real problems our users face and remain convenient.
-The importance of working with our users and focusing on their needs was highlighted during the conversation.
-The user should be central to everything we do.
+And if people choose to welcome digital health solutions, doctors and health systems will pay attention.
+Speakers emphasized the importance of working with our users and focusing on their needs.
+Our solutions need to tackle the real problems our users face and keep their best interests at the core of everything we do.
 If we develop tools that fulfill their needs, users will welcome us into their lives.

 We need to prove ourselves to doctors

-Doctors sit at the frontline of care.
-They’re the gatekeepers between patients and the plethora of care options at their disposal.
-But some doctors aren’t convinced by digital health solutions.
-The speakers discussed how medical training often focuses on innovation in pharmaceutical science, with less emphasis on digital health and entrepreneurial thought.
+Some doctors aren’t convinced by digital health solutions.
+Speakers discussed how medical training often focuses on innovation in pharmaceutical science, with less emphasis on digital health and entrepreneurial thought.
 This means doctors may be unfamiliar with modern digital health solutions.

 But doctors are innovative.
-The requirement for doctors to constantly adapt to their patients’ needs means flexibility is central to their day-to-day life.
-Time was highlighted as the single greatest blocker to reaching doctors.
-With such busy schedules, how can we expect them to keep track of the close to 45,000* mobile health apps available on popular platforms and decide which best suits their patient?
-Our solutions need to speak for themselves: to be simple, effective, and beautiful.
-If we can clearly communicate our products’ values, doctors will embrace us.
+They constantly adapt to their patients’ needs, so flexibility is central to their day-to-day life.
+The single greatest blocker to reaching doctors is their lack of time.
+With such busy schedules, how can we expect them to keep track of thousands of mobile health apps and decide which best suits their patient?
+Our solutions need to speak for themselves: to be simple, effective, and clinically validated.
+If we can clearly communicate our products’ value, doctors will collaborate with us.

 We need to innovate with regulators

-Healthcare requires the tightest regulation – and rightly so.
+Healthcare requires the tightest regulation, and rightly so.
 Regulations keep people safe when they’re at their most vulnerable.
 But the rulebooks aren’t being rewritten at the same rate that healthcare is evolving.
-The speakers agreed that outdated, restrictive guidelines can scare off entrepreneurs, stalling progress.
+The speakers agreed that outdated, restrictive guidelines can scare off entrepreneurs and stall progress.

 As digital health innovators, we need to be bold enough to enter highly regulated spaces and ensure that our voices are heard.
 If we are collaborative, transparent, and deserving of trust, regulators will adapt with the pace of innovation.